 *National Pi Day is marked on this date in 1988.
 This is an annual celebration of the mathematical constant π (pi).
 In 2009, the United States House of Representatives supported the designation of Pi Day.

-Symbolically African American Registry celebrates the discovery of the Ishango bone, perhaps the oldest mathematical artifact in existence.
+Symbolically this celebrates the discovery of the Ishango bone, perhaps the oldest mathematical artifact in existence.
 The Ishango bone is a bone tool, dated to the Upper Paleolithic era.
 It is a dark brown length of bone, the fibula of a baboon with a sharp piece of quartz affixed to one end.
 It was first thought to be a tally stick, as it has a series of what has been interpreted as tally marks carved in three columns running the length of the tool.
 More scientists have suggested that the groupings of notches indicate a mathematical understanding that goes beyond counting.
 The artifact was first estimated to have originated between 9,000 BC and 6,500 BC.
 However, the dating of the site where it was discovered was re-evaluated, and it is now believed to be more than 20,000 years old.

 Discovered in 1960 by Belgian archeologist Jean de Heinzelin de Braucourt while exploring the (then) Belgian Congo.
 It was discovered in the area of Ishango near the Semliki River.
 Part of Lake Edward it empties into the Semliki, which forms part of the headwaters of the Nile River (now on the border between modern-day Uganda and Congo).
 The bone was found among the remains of a small community that fished and gathered in that area of Africa.
 The settlement had been buried in a volcanic eruption.